 As part of my status, I got a complimentary breakfast at Kwee Zeen.
-The menu set is limited but do come in early because the outdoor table tend to snapped up quickly.
+The menu set is limited but do come in early because the outdoor table tends to snap up quickly.

-Situated at the heart of the resort, LeBar invite you to linger over French Classic High Tea sets paired with cocktails.
+Situated at the heart of the resort, LeBar invites you to linger over French Classic High Tea sets paired with cocktails.

 In a Nutshell

-If you are craving for a much needed break, Sofitel Singapore Sentosa Resort & Spa is an ideal breakaway from the hustle and bustle of city life.
-The tranquil sanctuary and resort vibes somewhat reminds me of Bali.
+If you are craving for a much-needed break, Sofitel Singapore Sentosa Resort & Spa is an ideal breakaway from the hustle and bustle of city life.
+The tranquil sanctuary and resort vibes somewhat remind me of Bali.
 The service is subpar due to the influx of staycation-goers.
-I tried to email the resort multiple times for some enquiries but fall on deaf ears.
-Thankfully, the wonderful staff at frontdesk is a saving grace.
-The best way to get to there is by car but the resort also provides complimentary two-way shuttle service from Harbourfront MRT Station Exit D.
+I tried to email the resort multiple times for some enquiries, but it falls on deaf ears.
+Thankfully, the wonderful staff at the front desk is a saving grace.
+The best way to get there is by car, but the resort also provides a complimentary two-way shuttle service from Harbourfront MRT Station Exit D.

-- Peaceful atmosphere and located on quieter side of Sentosa
+- Peaceful atmosphere and located on the quieter side of Sentosa

 - Gorgeous garden grounds